turingschool/lesson_plans/electives/intro-to-clojure/02-writing-clojure-code.markdown

 ## Learning Goals

-* Start writing our own clojure code
+* Start writing our own Clojure code
-* Understand basics of clojure syntax
+* Understand basics of Clojure syntax
 * Use Clojure Koans to explain some common language features

 ## Lesson